-Students of the Faculty of Humanities and Education are required to elect a student representative for each course they are pursuing, to serve as a liaison representing students' views to the Department.
-The Student representatives are to be elected by the students of the Faculty to sit on the Board of the Faculty, which is a forum for discussing academic and other policies and issues of the Faculty and which meets monthly.
+Students of the Faculty of Humanities and Education are required to elect a student representative for each course they are pursuing, to serve as a liaison representing students' views to the respective Department.
+A Faculty student representative should also be elected by students to sit on the Board of the Faculty.
+The Board, which meets monthly, is a forum for discussing academic and other policies and issues of the Faculty.

-Students who have complaints or problems may either themselves or via their course or Faculty representatives bring them to the attention first of their tutor or lecturer.
+Students who have complaints or problems may either themselves or via their course or Faculty representatives bring them first to the attention of their tutor or lecturer.
 If unresolved, they can then take the matter to the Head of the Department concerned, and subsequently to the Dean.
-If still unresolved, they can take the matter to the Deputy Principal.
+If still unresolved, the matter can then be brought to the attention of the Deputy Principal.